 I was utterly exhausted.
-I was hunched and crying at the top of a mountain, shaking with anger that we'd been so stupid and so unprepared.
-That this beautiful moment and memory had been so tainted by our gross lack of planning.
+I was hunched and crying at the top of a mountain, shaking with anger that we’d been so stupid and so unprepared.
+That this beautiful moment and memory had been so tainted by our gross lack of planning (the ultimate hiking mistake).
 We should have been soaking in the scenery, smiling from ear to ear, ready to take on the next leg.
 But we were hungry, hollow shells who had been defeated by idiocy.

 When my tears had run dry and I’d gathered my thoughts, we made our way to the top.
 We finally reached the peak.
 The scenery was as stunning as we’d imagined.
 The sweeping plains were surrounded by bottle-green mountains, extending as far as the eye could see.
 It felt exhilarating to have achieved such a feat.
 We were shattered but we’d made it.

 And as we made our way down the mountain, slowly and carefully to avoid slipping, we reflected on the highs and the lows.